 - Sets the parameters of ICAC investigations, procedures for handling suspects and the disposal of property connected with offences.

-- Gives the ICAC the powers of arrest, detention and granting bail, which are fundamental to any law enforcement agency.
+- Gives the ICAC the powers of arrest, detention and granting bail.

-- Confers on the ICAC the powers of search and seizure that are consistent with the powers of arrest and detention.
+- Confers on the ICAC the powers of search and seizure.

 - Permits the ICAC to take a non-intimate sample from a person for forensic analysis.

-- Specifies the offences of bribery involving civil servants, public bodies and private sector employees.
+Specifies the offences of bribery involving prescribed officers, public servants and private sector employees.
+The ordinance empowers ICAC to:

-- Gives the ICAC powers of investigation to unravel and identify transactions and assets concealed in different guises by the corrupt.
+- unravel and identify transactions / assets concealed in different guises by the corrupt.
 The powers include:

-- Holding and examining business and private documents.
+- Holding and examining business and private documents; and

 - Requiring the suspects to provide details of their assets, income and expenditure.

-- Confers on the ICAC the powers to detain travel documents and restrain disposal of property in order to stop the corrupt from attempting to flee Hong Kong or laundering their ill-gotten gains so as to avoid forfeiture by the courts.
+- detain travel documents of subjects and restrain disposal of property in order to stop the corrupt from attempting to flee Hong Kong or hiding their ill-gotten gains.

 - Ensures that public elections are conducted fairly, openly and honestly and are free from corrupt and illegal conduct.